 Read more: Food waste facts and statistics.

-A lot of our bad grocery shopping, food production, and consumption habits contribute to the rise in food waste.
-An example of this is the significant confusion over food date labels.
-Many people misunderstand the meaning and function of food labels, which influences many people's decisions.
-Most people often trash food products because it is close to the date on the label or the date on the label has passed.
+Many of our bad grocery shopping, food production, and consumption habits contribute to the rise in food waste.
+An example is the significant confusion over food date labels.
+Many people misunderstand the meaning and function of food labels, which influences their decisions.
+Most people often trash food products because they are close to the date on the label or the date on the label has passed.

 When people see a best-before date, they assume it means the date the food goes bad.
 Whenever they don't consume packaged food before the best-before date, most people throw it in the trash—contributing to food waste.